oweitman/ioBroker.tvprogram/README.md

 The adapter can currently only be installed via github.
 This can be done in the iobroker in the "adapter" tab, with the expert view via the github button (cat symbol).

-Then enter the url of the github repository xxx in the "any" tab and install it.
+Then enter the url of the github repository https://github.com/oweitman/iobroker.tvprogram in the "any" tab and install it.

 ### Adapter Configuration